Teen Drives Morris County Businesses

 He said the idea came to him when he had lunch at a Boonton restaurant that he thought could use some help.
 The restaurant has since closed, but with entrepreneurial guidance from his father, John, Giovanni began using his phone camera to spotlight neighborhood companies.

-Shop Morris County has partnered with local businesses through events at Margarita’s Bar & Grill in Dover, the Randolph Freedom Festival, the Tri-County Fair, and the Hannaford Circus.
-These partnerships promote events across social media, the Shop Morris County website, and mailing printed ads directly to local homes.
+Shop Morris County has partnered with local businesses through events at Margarita’s in Dover, the Randolph Freedom Festival, the Tri-County Fair, and the Hannaford Circus.
+These partnerships promote events across social media and the Shop Morris County website and mail printed ads directly to local homes.

-“We help people see what’s going on in the area and help them connect,” Giovanni said.
+“We help people see what’s going on in the area and help them connect,” said Giovanni, who manages all facets of the operation.

-Instagram remains the main traffic driver, and the team actively maintains their website as well.
+Instagram remains the main traffic driver, and the team also maintains its website.

-“They had great exposure on social media,” Acosta said.
-“And they were willing to help us, knowing that we had just recently opened.”
+“They had great exposure on social media… and they were willing to help us, knowing that we had just opened about six months ago,” she said.

 The event drew more than 65 local business owners and entrepreneurs, many of whom stayed for dinner and karaoke.